Comcast/k8sh/README.md

 See `examples/k8sh_extensions` for some examples of what extensions can do.

 ## Todo
-* Get the standard `kubectl` tab completion to work with aliases.
+* Feel free to submit your ideas!